mobiliabrus/tourbook/docs/6-tour.md

 points:8.6589171,97.6365055,Batfish Rock
 ```

-The bus was going to Hat Yai.
-I had to get off at Route 4.
-Then I must walk about 4 km to the guesthouse which is across the road of Lomprayah.
-It was already 2 a.m when I arrived, and I need walk up at 5 a.m.
+The bus stop at Route 4.
+I must walk about 4 km to the guesthouse which is across the road of Lomprayah.
+It was already 2 am when I arrived, and I need wake up at five.

 ```<a-map>
 walking:8.102171,98.907734,Krabi|8.0777828,98.9021073,B.B.mansion